 On July 14th, Greenbrier executives visit the New York Stock Exchange (NYSE) to celebrate the 20-year anniversary of listing.
 To mark the occasion, Director Victoria McManus rings the closing bell.

 Greenbrier opens Plant 3, a wholly owned state-of-the-art manufacturing facility in Tlaxcala Mexico.
-Plant III expands Greenbrier’s flexible manufacturing footprint.
-The first railcars to roll off the lines at Plant 3 are gondolas and Greenbrier’s Tank Car of The Future.
+Plant 3 expands Greenbrier’s flexible manufacturing footprint.
+The first railcars to roll off the lines are gondolas and Greenbrier’s Tank Car of The Future.
+Today, the plant is known as Greenbrier Tlaxcala.

 Greenbrier reports record fiscal year net earnings of $192.8 million on revenue of $2.61 billion.
 Greenbrier also achieves record adjusted EBITDA of $433.8 million, or 16.7% of revenue. (press release here)